-- A. Copies of Court Files.
+- A. Copies of Court Filest Files.
 For copy jobs of 50 pages or fewer, the requestor must prepay for copies at \$0.50 per page.
 Copies may be made at the time of the request or mailed to the requestor within five (5) business days.
 For copy jobs of more than 50 pages, requestors must leave a deposit, in an amount determined by the Court, based upon the estimated number of copies.
-Copies shall be ready for pick up within ten (10) business days, along with a final tally of the number of pages copied and the remaining cost. - B. Copies of Court Dockets, Registers of Action and Minute Orders.
-Upon request, the Court will use its computer system to print dockets, registers of action, or minute orders.
+Copies shall be ready for pick up within ten (10) business days, along with a final tally of the number of pages copied and the remaining cost. - B. Copies of Court Dockets Documents, and Registers of Action and Minute Orders.
+Upon request, the Court will use its computer system to print dockets documents and, registers of action , or minute orders from the court file.
 Copy fees of \$0.50 per page are due and payable at the time of printing.
 Once printed, the requestor shall purchase the printed document.
 The requestor may not view the printed document and decline to pay the copy fee. - C. Copies of Court Orders, Filed Documents, or Other Court Records for Governmental Agencies.
 Governmental agencies requesting copies of court orders, filed documents, or other court records shall include self-addressed stamped envelopes with postage sufficient to cover the cost of their copies.

-[Rule 8.10 adopted effective 1/1/10; renumbered as Rule 1.10 effective 1/1/22]
+[Rule 8.10 adopted effective 1/1/10; renumbered as Rule 1.10 effective 1/1/22]; amended 7/1/24]